PlaceStart/placestart/README.md

 0. Make sure Python3 and pip are installed

     `python --version` should output python 3.x

     `pip --version` should output whatever, just not an error

+    If you're having trouble with this, check [this](http://stackoverflow.com/questions/23708898/pip-is-not-recognized-as-an-internal-or-external-command) or related fixes

 1. Download the bot folder and open a terminal inside it.